Learn your coastal evacuation zone & how to stay safe during coastal storms

 • Allow additional travel time and consider your transportation, dietary, and medical needs (oxygen, extra batteries/chargers, eyeglasses, prescriptions, etc.)

-• Bring all medications with you, and have contact information for your health providers written down.
+• Bring all medications with you and have contact information for your health providers written down.
 Make a photocopy of your emergency contacts and health information.
-Keep it in your wallet or purse at all times.
+Always keep it in your wallet or purse.

 What if I am ordered to evacuate?

-When the Mayor has issued an evacuation order due to a coastal storm or hurricane, people with disabilities or other access or functional needs, who have no other options to evacuate safely, can request transportation assistance.
+People with disabilities or other access or functional needs, who have no other options to evacuate safely, can request transportation assistance if the City has issued an evacuation order because of a coastal storm or hurricane.

 Depending on your need, you will either be taken to: